What is a payment service provider (PSP)?

 There are several essential payment service provider key features to look for, such as:

-Global payment capabilities: Your PSP should support payments using multiple payment methods, currencies, and countries.
+• Global payment capabilities: Your PSP should support payments using multiple payment methods, such as credit cards, e-wallets, and direct debit, as well as multiple currencies and countries.
 This will make it easier to collect payments internationally.

 Benefits of using a payment service provider